A Contemporary Story of Love, Forgiveness and Reconciliation

-To Forgive, Divine is an excellent choice for book study clubs and single adult Sunday school classes.
+To Forgive, Divine is an excellent choice for book study clubs, weekend retreat studies and single adult Sunday school classes.

 - To which character did you, personally, relate most?
 Was there any character whose experience was not a reflection of real life?
 Which character do you think most exemplifies the attitude of Christ?

-- Were Jeff’s reaction to Clara’s information about Bonnie and his subsequent behavior appropriate?
+- Were Jeff's reactions to Clara's information about Bonnie and his subsequent behavior appropriate?
 Would they have been appropriate had Jeff not been a minister?
 How could he realistically have behaved differently?

 - Do you think Anna Lee made the right decision with Mark, or was it too hasty?
 Do you think the participation of the others was appropriate or too deceptive?